Here Be Dragons Episode 7

 “Ahem.”
 Edrei harrumphed once more, and Prentyze’s frame slumped further.
 Oh Gods, here came a second volume.
 It would be terrible; sequels always were.

-The old bastard paused to stretch a leg that was cramping up, but he continued talking.
+The old bastard stopped to stretch a leg that was cramping up, but he continued talking.

 “Don’t let Zubin dupe you.
 The temples hate our neutral, atheist stance which makes every priest your enemy, what?
 Zubin doesn’t care what you want – he was playing you to get influence over our House.
 His game was to snag a Brassard inner-family member as a follower, giving the Temple of Barys a hostage and consequent leverage over our House.
 Yes, I said ‘hostage’; that’s all you would’ve been, and your ignorant selfishness gave him the perfect opening!
 By the Gods, what?
 Did you never question why he would waive the Temple Acolyte’s commission fee?
 That’s not cheap, you know.
 The Temples make a killing selling commissions – almost as much as military services which have greater costs.

-As they ambled down the tunnel, light from Edrei’s helm illuminated Prentyze’s armour for a brief moment.
+As they continued hobbling down the steep tunnel, a beam of light from Edrei’s helm lit up Prentyze’s armour for a brief moment.
 He could imagine the look of disgust his father had just shot him, having experienced it so often.

 “Ahem.”
-Father harrumphed for a third time, though with less enthusiasm, his helm’s beam flickering left and right across the floor as he shook his head in disappointment – a frequent reaction to his son.
+Father harrumphed for a third time, though with less enthusiasm.
+His helm’s beam flicked left and right across the floor as he shook his head in disappointment – a frequent reaction to his son.

 “This is not over, boy!
 You put House Brassard at grave risk today, what?
 When we get back, your mother and I will reassess your House privileges.
 Your only chance of leniency is to stop slouching and shape up.

-“When we prove today that anyone with the right equipment can kill a dragon – anyone – we can name our own terms.
+“When we prove today that absolutely anyone –even a pathetic boy like you– with the right equipment can kill a dragon, for sport, we can name our own terms.
 We’ll have a bright future, what?
-That is today’s business – only that – nothing else matters, so concentrate on that, boy!”
+That is today’s business – only that – nothing else matters.
+So concentrate, boy!”

-Edrei Brassard made a fourth and obviously final harrumph, and fell silent.
+Edrei Brassard made a fourth and obviously concluding harrumph, and fell silent.

 The reprimand was over.